GA4 Issues: What Can You Do About Them?

 Campaign Tracking in GA4 is Not Intuitive

 In Universal Analytics there was a nice “Campaigns” report to track all your UTM tagged traffic.
 Not so with GA4.
-In fact, dimensions for utm_content and utm_term weren’t even available until July of 2022.
+In fact, dimensions for utm_content and utm_term weren’t even available until well after GA4 was released.
 The good news is that you can create your own campaign tracking report without too much trouble.
 It’s not perfect but it’s better than nothing.
 Check this explainer of UTM parameters in Google Analytics for the scoop.

 How to Track Internal Link Clicks